roro479/greenroom-starter/README.md

 ---

-You're looking at a working but mediocre product.
-It's enough to feel real, but every workflow has gaps. **Your job isn't to fix everything — it's to pick a slice and design it well.** See your case study brief for full instructions.

 ## What's new — AI Settlement Worksheet

 This fork implements the **AI Settlement Worksheet** for `vs`, `percentage_of_net`, and `door` deals — replacing the "deal type not supported" empty state.